Index Divergence Example

 Classic RSI Bullish Stock Divergence Setup

-RSI classic bullish divergence occurs when stock trading price is making lower lows (LL), but the RSI indicator is making higher lows (HL).
+RSI classic bullish divergence occurs when stock price is making/forming lower lows (LL), but the RSI indicator is forming/making higher lows (HL).

 RSI Divergence Examples

 RSI classic bullish divergence setup warns of a possible change in the trend from downwards to upwards.
-This is because even though the price moved lower the volume of sellers that moved trading price lower was less as illustrated and displayed by RSI.
-This is an indicator of the underlying weakness of the down-ward trend.
+This is because even though the price moved lower the volume of sellers that moved price lower was less as illustrated & displayed by RSI.
+This is a technical indicator of the underlying weakness of the downward trend.

 Hidden RSI Bullish Indices Divergence Setup

-Forms when stock price is making a higher low (HL), but the RSI indicator is showing a lower low (LL).
+Forms when stock price is making/forming a higher low (HL), but the RSI indicator is showing a lower low (LL).

-This divergence example set-up confirms that a retracement move is exhausted.
-This RSI divergence setup shows underlying strength of an upwards trend.
+This divergence illustration set-up confirms that a retracement move is exhausted.
+This RSI divergence setup shows underlying power of an upwards trend.

 RSI Bearish Divergence Example